Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 ### Setup Sample MQTTMappings

 A script to create sample MQTTMappings can be found [here](resources/script/createSampleMQTTMappings.sh).

+## Enhance
+In the folder [Callbacks](./backend/src/main/java/mqttagent/callbacks) you can either overwrite the existing `GenericCallback.class` or add a new Handler in the handler folder.
+As an example see the [SysHandler](./backend/src/main/java/mqttagent/callbacks/handler/SysHandler.java) which subscribes and handles all topics for $SYS and creates Measurements in Cumulocity for the received data.

 ______________________
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.